arduino/arduino-create-agent/README.md

 ## Creating a release
-Just create a new release on github, and our drone server will build and upload ithe compiled binaries for every architecture in a zip file in the release itself.
+Just create a new release on GitHub, and our drone server will build and upload the compiled binaries for every architecture in a zip file in the release itself.